Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 {
     SubscriptionId = "<RMS Subscription ID>"
 };
-// All client method calls then use RMS Resource Group and Account Names
+// All mediaServicesClient method calls then use RMS Resource Group and Account Name
 ```

 or